 USE world; SELECT Code, Name, Continent, Region, SurfaceArea, IndepYear, Population, LifeExpectancy, GNP, GNPOld, LocalName, GovernmentForm, HeadOfState, Capital, Code2 FROM country;

-In real-time, selecting all the existing columns in a table is not the case.
-Because there will be some columns such as IDs, Bar codes, Modified dates, Rowguid, Photos etc, which might not be required in the select.
+In real-time, selecting all the present columns in a table is not the case.
+It is because there will be some columns such as IDs, Bar codes, Modified dates, Rowguid, Photos, etc., which might not require in the select.

-For this, MySQL SELECT statement allows us to select few or any specific column from table or tables.
-This can done by placing the required Column Names followed by SELECT keyword.
+For this, MySQL SELECT statement allows us to select a few or any specific columns from table or tables.
+We can do it by placing the required Column Names, followed by the SELECT keyword.

 USE world; SELECT Name, Continent, Region, SurfaceArea, Population FROM country;

-NOTE: If you forget to place the comma between the columns then MySQL assume the second column as the Alias Column for the first column.
+NOTE: If you forget to place the comma between the columns, the MySQL assumes the second column as the Alias Column for the first column.
 So, Please be careful

 MySQL SELECT Statement using Workbench GUI

-If you don’t know the query syntax, or you don’t want to write a SELECT query then use MySQL workbench Intellisense to write the SELECT Statement for you.
+If you don’t know the syntax or you don’t want to write a SELECT query, then use MySQL workbench Intellisense to write the SELECT Statement for you.

-To do so First, Navigate to required Database (under schemas) and select the required Table.
+To do so First, Navigate to the required Database (under schemas) and select the table needed.
 Right Click on the Table will open the Context Menu with different options.
-Please select Select Rows – Limit 1000.
-Here, limit value is taken from the query window
+Please choose Select Rows – Limit 1000.
+Here, the limit value is taken from the query window

 This option will generate the SELECT Statement for us.

-NOTE: If you want to see, all the records then change the Limit to 1000 rows in query window to Don’t Limit option.
+NOTE: If you want to see all the records, the change the Limit to 1000 rows in the query window to Don’t Limit option.

-In this example, we are going to write select statement in MySQL command prompt to select few columns from country table.
+In this example, we are going to write a select statement in MySQL command prompt to select a few columns from the country table.

 SELECT Code, Name, Continent, Region, SurfaceArea, Population, Capital FROM country;

-- The MySQL SELECT Statement return all the records present in the table.
-If you want to restrict the Rows then please use WHERE Clause.
+- The SELECT statement returns all the records present in the table.
+If you want to restrict the Rows, then please use WHERE Clause.